mek651/CMPT842/README.md

 Now all of the Containers starts in a detached form

 4-Open another terminal and run the following command to run the simulation:
-  * flwr run quickstart-compose docker-compose
+  * flwr run quickstart-compose local-deployment --stream

 5- To monitor the SuperExec logs and see the summary on the server side run the following command:
   * docker compose logs superexec -f